programmercave0/programmercave0.github.io/_posts/2019-11-28-Memes-on-copy-pasting-code-from-Stackoverflow.md

 	![Stackoverflow]({{ site.url }}/assets/stackoverflow_memes/so_meme2.jpg){:class="img-responsive"}<br/>
 <br/>
-4. A proud moment when you ask a question on stackoverflow and it is not downvoted.
-If your answer get accepted ...
+4. A proud moment when you ask a question on stackoverflow and it does not get downvoted.
+If your answer gets accepted ...

 	![Stackoverflow]({{ site.url }}/assets/stackoverflow_memes/so_meme3.jpg){:class="img-responsive"}<br/>
 <br/>